ayaasalman/2FA-Voice-Recognition/README.md

 # Two-Factor Authentication System Using Voice Recognition
 This project is for the Information Systems Security Course at Princess Sumaya University for Technology.
-We created a 2FA system that uses voice recognition to authenticate users upon login to the system.
+We created a 2FA system that uses voice recognition to authenticate users upon logging in to the system.

 ## How It Works
 ### Signup